MattyxD3D/pacematch-connect/CAPACITOR_AUTH_GUIDE.md

 - Updated loading message to "Redirecting to Google..."
 - Better user feedback for redirect flow

-## 🚀 Testing
+## 🚀 Testing (Admin Only)

 ### Desktop
+1. Navigate to `/admin/login`
-1. Click "Sign in with Google"
+2. Click "Sign in with Google"
-2. Popup should appear
+3. Popup should appear
-3. Sign in and return to app
+4. Sign in and return to app

 ### Mobile/Capacitor
+1. Navigate to `/admin/login`
-1. Click "Sign in with Google"
+2. Click "Sign in with Google"
-2. Page redirects to Google sign-in
+3. Page redirects to Google sign-in
-3. Sign in and return to app
+4. Sign in and return to app
-4. App handles redirect result automatically
+5. App handles redirect result automatically

+**Note**: Regular users should use phone or email/password authentication on the main login page.

 ## 📝 Adding Native Google Sign-In (Future)